OWASP/java-html-sanitizer/html-validation.md

 and would get bug reports when the HTML appeared broken in the browser and "View Source" showed the `<` changed to `&lt;`.

-One use case for validation seems to be to allow an edit window to warn about markup that would violate a policy.
+One use case for validation seems to be to allow an edit window to warn about markup that would violate a policy instead of dumping a sanitized output on them and asking them to look past cosmetic differences like changes in case, quotes, spacing, and entity encoding.

 Knowing that an input is invalid does not help narrow down the problematic part of the input.